NavidMohseni/Blogdown2/content/home/experience.md

   date_start: '2017-03-21'
   description: |2-
     Responsibilities include:
-    * Wee are using advanced analytics and statistics to analyze and prioritize the activities that add value to businesses.
+    * We are using advanced analytics and statistics to analyze and prioritize the activities that add value to businesses.
     * Trying to overcome a range of challenges, such as optimizing marketing spend, forecasting demand, boosting customer retention, maximizing customer lifetime value, increasing operational efficiency, and saving costs.
     * Generating statistical reports to support business strategy.
   location: Tehran
   title: Co-Founder
 ---